telerik/xaml-docs/controls/radganttview/events/overview.md

 		End Sub
 	{{endregion}}

-* __TaskSaving__ - occurs when an edit operation is being committed through the UI.
+* __TaskSaving__: Occurs when an edit operation is being committed through the UI.
 Please, note that you can handle this event to cancel the editing similarly to __Example 1__.

 	The __TaskEditing__ and __TaskSaving__ events receive the following two arguments: